aryan-arora-01/YaleReadingGroup.github.io/README.md

 half of their own expected costs that they impose on the insurer.
 As a result, we estimate that take-up will be highly incomplete even with generous subsidies.
 If enrollee premiums were 25 percent of insurers’ average costs, at most half of potential enrollees would buy insurance; even premiums subsidized to 10 percent of average costs would still leave at least 20 percent uninsured.
 We briefly consider potential explanations for these findings and their normative implications

 ## Previous Papers:

+#### <a href= "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4778120"> Social Media and Job Market Success: A Field Experiment on Twitter </a>
+##### Jingyi Qiu, Yan Chen, Alain Cohn, and Alvin Roth

+<b> Abstract: </b> Does new media promote accountability in nondemocratic countries, where offline media is often suppressed?
+We show that blog posts, which exposed corruption in Russian state-controlled companies, had
+a negative causal impact on their market returns.
+For identification, we exploit the precise timing of blog posts by looking at within-day results with company-day fixed effects.
+Furthermore, we show that the posts are ultimately associated with higher management turnover and less minority shareholder conflicts.
+Taken together, our results suggest that social media can discipline corruption even in a country with limited political competition and heavily censored traditional media.

 #### <a href= "https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA17082"> Making a NARCO: Childhood Exposure to Illegal Labor Markets and Criminal Life Paths </a>
 ##### Maria Micaela Sviatschi